ID Mobile

 iD Mobile is a British mobile virtual network operator (MVNO) operating as iD Mobile Limited, using the Three network.
 The company is a wholly owned subsidiary of Currys plc, and its services were launched on 12 May 2015.
-Until April 2018, service was also provided in the Republic of Ireland, again using the Three network.
+Until April 2018, service was also provided in Ireland, again using the Three network.

 Products and services

 iD offers pay-monthly contracts for 24 months with a handset, or 1, 12 and 24 month SIM-only contracts.
 All services use the 3G, 4G or 5G signal from the Three network.
 These can be bought online via the iD Mobile website, via iD Mobile telephone sales or in a Currys or Carphone Warehouse store.

 Features include tethering, rollover of unused data allowance (to the next month only) and roaming (50 destinations).

 Ireland

 In June 2017, Dixons Carphone announced their intention to withdraw iD Mobile from the market in Ireland.
 Services ceased in April 2018, and iD Mobile Ireland filed for liquidation.